MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Data-protection-considerations.md

  * You can remove all references to any individual from the initial set of user mailboxes that you have included for analysis.
  * You can rule out confidential or private emails, or those that are rights protected using Microsoft's digital rights management technology.

-For more information about making privacy settings, see [Workplace Analytics privacy and data access](../Privacy/Privacy-And-Data-Access.md) and [Assign roles to Workplace Analytics admins and analysts](../Setup/Set-up-Workplace-Analytics.md#setup-steps).
+To learn more about privacy, see [Workplace Analytics privacy and data access](../Privacy/Privacy-And-Data-Access.md) and [Assign roles to Workplace Analytics admins and analysts](../Setup/Set-up-Workplace-Analytics.md#setup-steps).

 ### Data provided by your organization